opendocsg/slw-judgments-backfill/2018_SGHC_184/report.md

  Neck complaints and the examining doctor finds decreased range of motion and point tenderness in the neck.

-61     The Plaintiff cited _Karuppiah Nirmala v Singapore Bus Services Ltd_ [2002] 1 SLR(R) 934 (“ _Karuppiah_ ”) where the plaintiff had been awarded $14,000 for pain and suffering and loss of amenities for her whiplash injury which aggravated her existing cervical spondylosis.
+61     The Plaintiff cited _Karuppiah Nirmala v Singapore Bus Services Ltd_ <span class="citation">[2002] 1 SLR(R) 934</span> (“ _Karuppiah_ ”) where the plaintiff had been awarded $14,000 for pain and suffering and loss of amenities for her whiplash injury which aggravated her existing cervical spondylosis.
 The appeal in the High Court did not concern the damages for her neck injury.

 62     However, it appears from the judgement that what the plaintiff had suffered was “acute pain” in her neck (at [1]).
 Although by the time of the review of her condition a year later, she had recovered from her acute pain, the orthopaedic surgeon’s opinion was that she would experience chronic pain secondary to the disc degeneration (at [6]).
 It is also not clear what her pre-existing